07gh/digit_recognition/LDA/readme.txt

 Can support multiple (>2) classes

+Basic LDA achieves 87.24% accuracy with all classes classify_digits.m runs the classification.

 Learn the model on LDA.m
 Inputs:
 	X -- Input matrix of size n x p